AcademySoftwareFoundation/openexr/GOVERNANCE.md

 ## Committers

-Project Committers have merge access on the OpenEXR GitHub repository and are responsible for approving submissions by Contributors.
+Project committers have merge access on the OpenEXR GitHub repositories and are responsible for approving submissions by contributors.

 ### Committer Responsibilities

-Typical activities of a Committer include:
+Typical activities of a committer include:

 * Helping users and novice contributors.